Skip to content

 3. Use time-limited access that expires automatically after the maintenance window

-4. Record all remote sessions (screen recording and keystroke logging)
+4. Record remote sessions (screen recording and keystroke logging)

 5. Disable vendor remote access connections when not in active use